Lil Wayne's Daughter Shows Off Her Tiny Waist + Summertime Fashion Drip: "Mixing Designers Like I'm Getting Dressed In The Dark"

 Reginae x Summertime

 Carter went to her Instagram page last night with some must-like content.
-The 21-year-old shared pics of herself flexing in designer attire and Versace bag.
+The 21-year-old, Reginae Carter shared pics of herself wearing designer attire and a Versace bag.

 “Mixing designers like I’m getting dressed in the dark 🤷🏾♀️” -Reginae Carter’s Instagram